Zoe Hasenauer

-Zoe Margaret Hasenauer (born January 13, 2000) is an American professional soccer player who plays as a midfielder for Frauen-Bundesliga club 1.
+Zoe Margaret Hasenauer (born January 13, 2000) is an American professional soccer player who plays as a midfielder for Northern Super League club AFC Toronto.
+She played college soccer for the Oregon Ducks, where she set program records for starts and assists.
+She has previously been a member of Danish Women's League club Odense Boldklub Q and Frauen-Bundesliga club 1.
 FC Köln.
-She played college soccer for the Oregon Ducks, where she set program records for starts and assists.

 Early life

 Hasenauer was born and raised in Simi Valley, California, as one of four daughters to Kim and John Hasenauer.
 Two of her three sisters both played soccer collegiately, while the third died due to a blood disorder before Hasenauer was born.
 Hasenauer started playing AYSO soccer at age 5 before joining Eagles SC and finally ending up at Real So Cal.
 She won the 2016/17 U-16 West Coast tournament with Real So Cal and was the club's top scorer the following year.

-With Royal High School, she was responsible for 58 goals and 27 assists across four years of play.
+With Royal High School, Hasenauer was responsible for 58 goals and 27 assists across four years of play.
 She was named the Los Tacos Tournament and league MVP as a sophomore after guiding Royal High to a CIF Southern semifinal run.
 Hasenauer was also a three-time All-CIF Southern honoree.